derekburgess/jaws/README.md

 Note that the PATH should be the location you want the plots to download to.

-Open a bash shell:

-`docker exec -it jaws-compute bash`

 To pull the Hugging Face models, run jaws-anchor, which will pull everything by default, or append --model starcoder or llama.

-`jaws-anchor` or `jaws-anchor --model`

-Or without creating a bash shell, run:

-`docker exec -it jaws-compute jaws-anchor` +/- `--model "starcoder` or `llama`
+`docker exec -it jaws-container jaws-anchor`

 To use the container run:

-`jaws-compute --api "transformers"`

-`docker exec -it jaws-compute jaws-compute --api "transformers"`
+`docker exec -it jaws-container jaws-compute --api "transformers"`

-`docker exec -it jaws-compute jaws-advisor --api "transformers"`
+`docker exec -it jaws-container jaws-advisor --api "transformers"`

 ## Usage

+`jaws-guide`

 The Neo4j Docker Container acts as the central graph.
 JAWS is then run a host to collect packets.
 The jaws-compute container can be deployed to manage models and compute resourses.